 How to Stay Compliant with Website Data Privacy Laws (and Avoid 7-Figure Fines) with Listrak

 The California Supreme Court recently settled with beauty retail giant, Sephora, in a landmark consumer privacy law case.
-The state Attorney General alleged that Sephora “failed to disclose to consumers that it was selling their personal information, that it failed to process user requests to opt-out of sales via user-enabled global privacy controls in violation of the CCPA (California Consumer Privacy Act), and that it did not cure these violations within the 30-day period currently allowed by the CCPA.”
+The state Attorney General alleged that Sephora “failed to disclose to consumers that it was selling their personal information, that it failed to process user requests to opt-out of sales via user-enabled global privacy controls in violation of the CCPA (California Consumer Privacy Act), and that it did not cure these violations within the 30-day period currently allowed by the CCPA.
+Given the increasing scrutiny and enforcement of privacy laws, it's crucial for businesses, especially those based in California, to ensure they are compliant.
+One way to do this is by setting up a California LLC, which can provide the necessary legal protections and structure for your business.”

 The settlement requires Sephora to pay $1.2 million in penalties.
 As the impact of this decision sets in, what lessons can retailers and brands learn about data compliance?